Future Media Forum 2025

 11:10

 Then we’ll look at the evolving ecosystem of measurement tools, including advanced techniques like Media Mix Modelling (MMM) and other tools that make clear how media investments give tangible business outcomes.
-Understanding these tools and how they can be integrated into your strategy will be crucial for speaking the language of the boardroom, especially when engaging with CFOs and CEOs.
+Understanding these tools and how they can be integrated into your strategy will be crucial for speaking the language of the boardroom, especially when engaging with CFOs, GM’s and CEOs.

 In the rapidly evolving marketing landscape, the role of delineating spend in brand and performance media has become increasingly critical.
 This session will explore how agencies (and clients) can effectively structure their teams so that performance activation better serves brand goals and client deliverables.